 And it is not just about taking in new information and new experiences.
 Over the years, Leadership Cincinnati classes have left their mark on the community through class projects.
 That has included creating the Charitable Pharmacy (which filled $4.9 million of prescriptions for free in 2013); the Power Pack program (which provides critical food for nearly 4,000 students in 90 schools every week); Cincy Bikes and the breakthrough Preschool Promise program that has placed access to quality preschool on the region’s agenda.
 See past class projects.

 Leadership Cincinnati is a highly competitive program.
 Each year we strive to assemble a class that reflects the diversity of our metropolitan region.
 Out of the 54 members of each class, 27 men and 27 women, every class has leaders of large corporations, mid-sized companies, and entrepreneurs, as well as not-for-profit leaders and government leaders.
 In the spirit of the Agenda 360/Vision 2015 "Diverse by Design" initiative, we actively seek participation of immigrants as well as racial and ethnic minorities.

 Download Class 38 Reference Form

 Applications due Friday May 2, 2014.
 See application page for submission details.

 Tuition is $4,000 for employees of companies that are members of the Cincinnati USA Regional Chamber.
 If your company or organization is not a member, call Dan Hurley at 513.579.3141 to discuss options.
 A limited number of partial scholarships are granted annual to members of smaller not-for-profits and entrepreneurs who require financial assistance.

-For fees, application information and deadlines, please see the application page.
-Or, recommend a candidate for our next Leadership Cincinnati class.
+Recommend a candidate for our next Leadership Cincinnati class.